rafaelma/pgbackman/docs/manual.rst

 database, move databases between PgSQL nodes and clone databases between production, pre-production and/or development servers.

-They are also an easy way of taken backups of databases not requiring PITR backups.
+Logical backups are also an easy way of taken backups of databases not requiring PITR backups.

 PgBackMan is not a tool for managing PITR (Point in time recovery) backups.
-There are several other solutions out there that can be use for PITR backups, such as PITRTools, OmniPITR, and Barman.
+There are other solutions that can be used for managing PITR backups, such as PITRTools, OmniPITR, and Barman.

-The PgBackMan code is distributed under the GNU General Public License 3 and it is totally written in Python and PL/PgSQL.
+The PgBackMan code is distributed under the GNU General Public License 3 and it is written in Python and PL/PgSQL.
 It has been developed and tested by members of the Database Operations Group at the Center for Information Technology at the University of Oslo.

 An example of how a system using PgBackMan may look like can be seen in the next figure: